browserengineering/book/book/visual-effects.md

 Summary
 =======

-So there you have it.
-Now we don't have just a boring browser that can only draw simple input boxes plus text.
-It now supports:
+So there you have it: our browser can draw not only boring text and boxes but also:

-* Opacity
-* Blending
+- Partial transparency via an alpha channel
+- User-configurable blending modes via `mix-blend-mode`
-* Rounded-corner clips via destination-in blending or direct clipping
+- Rounded rectangle clipping via destination-in blending or direct clipping
+- Optimizations to avoid surfaces when possible
-* Surfaces for scrolling and animations
+- Surfaces for scrolling and animations

-* Optimizations to avoid surfaces
+Besides the new features, we've upgraded from Tkinter to SDL and Skia, which makes our browser faster and more responsive, and also sets a foundation for more work on browser performance to come.

 ::: {.further}
 [This blog post](https://ciechanow.ski/alpha-compositing/) gives a really nice